 Identifying stakeholders in project management shouldn't be too challenging!
 They are all those individuals impacted by the project.
 Another popular definition states that a stakeholder is a person who has an interest in a given project.
 So, this leads to the conclusion that everyone affected by the project outcome is a stakeholder.

 There are two types of stakeholders, internal and external.
-Some external stakeholders are the project management board, a project sponsor, a department, an external like government, or even third-party providers.
+Some external stakeholders are the project management board, a project sponsor, a department, an external like the government, or even third-party providers.
 Keep in mind that stakeholders are key players, and they can either boost your business or cause its downfall.
+You can visually put them all on the same page in a process called stakeholder mapping.

 Project Manager Roles and Responsibilities Cheat Sheet